-There are other options available if you want to generate your own heat, however, such as wood burning stoves and solar panels.
+There are other options available if you want to generate your own heat, however, such as and .
 Heat pumps can save you more on your heating bills if you're replacing an electric, oil, LPG (liquefied petroleum gas) or coal system, rather than gas.
 But remember, a well-insulated home is essential – otherwise the heat the pump is generating escapes more easily.

 Read on to find out more about the pros and cons of air source heat pumps, so you can decide whether getting one is the right decision for you.